jopemachine-arvis/arvis/documents/basic-usage.md

 ### Pin window

-You can pin search window.
+You can pin search window if you want.

+This is useful when you want to pin window and check for some information.

 Right click on search window, and select `Pin window`.